 Understanding Bitcoin: What is bitcoin?

-We asked a leading Bitcoin expert in Nigeria, Tim Akinbo, how he would explain Bitcoin to a lay person.
+We asked a leading Bitcoin expert, Tim Akinbo, how he would explain Bitcoin to a lay person.
 His reply:

 I will describe bitcoin as magical internet money.
 No seriously, I would define bitcoin as a digital currency that (like cash) anyone can directly exchange with another without the influence of an institution like a bank or government.